- Camille N Kotton, MD

 - University of Massachusetts Medical School

-Bursitis is an inflammation or degeneration of the sac-like structures that form in utero to protect the soft tissues from underlying bony prominences .
-Septic bursitis refers to inflammation of the bursa that is due to infection, typically resulting from bacterial inoculation that is either direct (eg, puncture wound), spread from nearby soft tissues (eg, cellulitis), or hematogenous (eg, bacterial endocarditis).
-Much less commonly, mycobacteria, fungi, or algae are the causative agents.
+Bursitis is an inflammation or degeneration of the sac-like structures that protect the soft tissues from underlying bony prominences .
+Septic bursitis refers to inflammation of the bursa that is due to infection, typically resulting from bacterial inoculation that is direct (eg, puncture wound), spread from nearby soft tissues (eg, cellulitis), or hematogenous (eg, bacterial endocarditis).

-Nonseptic bursitis due to trauma, repetitive injury, crystal diseases, and other systemic disorders is discussed separately.
+Nonseptic bursitis due to trauma, repetitive injury, crystal diseases, and other systemic disorders are discussed separately.
 (See "Bursitis: An overview of clinical manifestations, diagnosis, and management".)

 ETIOLOGY AND PATHOGENESIS